domapic/domapic-controller/README.md

 ### Help

-Use next command to display help with detailed information about all available commands and options:
+Use the next command to display help with detailed information about all available commands and options:

 ```shell
 # Display all available commands: